FFY00/ffy00.github.io/content/blog/02-python-debian-and-the-install-locations.rst

 very harsh, but honestly, I cannot blame them |--| this is has been a real issue for years and nothing has been done about it.

-I would blame the Debian Python maintainer though, the details we discussed here are very complex and there are many things to take into account, which are rarely obvious.
+I do not blame the Debian Python maintainer though, the details we discussed here are very complex and there are many things to take into account, which are rarely obvious.
 I would say the issue is the lack of a Debian policy to address these situations, if Debian has policies that force the maintainers to make such